 Wow!
-Ooey gooey sticky Chelsea buns.
-This recipe is very close to the classic Chelsea buns you find at beloved bakeries in cottage county.
-The recipe includes a versatile sweet dough that requires a couple risings.
-You can also prep the dough ahead of time, and refrigerate overnight and then let rise for 2 hours in the morning when you are ready to bake.
+Ooey, gooey, sticky Chelsea buns.
+This recipe is very close to the classic Chelsea buns you find at beloved bakeries in Cottage county.
+The recipe includes a versatile sweet dough that requires a couple of risings.
+You can also prep the dough ahead of time, refrigerate overnight and then let rise for 2 hours in the morning when you are ready to bake.

-While prepping the dough I used a hand mixer with dough hooks and it came out perfectly.
-I also took the eggs out ahead of time to make sure they were at room temperature before adding to the dough mixture.
-For the topping, I used toasted chopped walnuts but you can also use pecans.
+While prepping the dough, I used a hand mixer with dough hooks and it came out perfectly.
+I also took the eggs out to ensure they were at room temperature before adding to the dough mixture.
+I used toasted chopped walnuts for the topping, but you can also use pecans.
 Either works very well.
 To finish off the topping I included Glazed chopped cherries that worked as a perfect finish with toasted walnuts/

-When prepping the raisins for the filling I suggest placing in a cup and pouring boiling water over them to plump them up for about 10 minutes.
-Drain thoroughly and pat dry before adding to filling ingredients.
+When prepping the raisins, I suggest placing them in a cup and pouring boiling water over them to plump them up for about 10 minutes.
+Drain thoroughly and pat dry before adding to the filling ingredients.

-Another suggestion is to place your baking pan on top of a foil-lined cookie sheet.
-This is because as the buns are baking, they expand and some of the topping mixture can bubble out and drip on the bottom of your oven.
+When prepping your bundt pan for baking, I would suggest placing it on top of a foil-lined cookie sheet.
+This is because as the buns are baking, they expand, and some of the topping mixture can bubble out and drip on the bottom of your oven.
 This can make for a smokey incident with your oven burning the hot sugar mixture, and the cookie sheet will catch any topping that may bubble up.
 Lesson learned.

-These are great served warm out of the oven, or the next day.
+Serve warm from the oven or enjoy the next day.
 Or really whenever!
 Definitely a nice morning or afternoon treat.

 Sticky Chelsea Buns